WICG/speculative_load_measurement/security_privacy_questionnaire.md

 The state is not updated while the document is non‑fully‑active in BFCache.
 When the document becomes fully active again, the state resumes accumulating from whatever the new navigation triggers.
 No additional retention or replay of speculative data occurs because of BFCache.

+`navigationDestinationURL` is written by the navigate event hook just before the page is navigated away — i.e. immediately before the page may enter BFCache.
+If the page is BFCached and later restored, `navigationDestinationURL` will still hold the URL that triggered the BFCache entry (the page's own intended destination at the time it left).
+On subsequent navigations from the restored document, that value is overwritten as usual.

 ---